CSIGildea/income_prediction/README.md

 If you log the income value it dramatically helped the outcome, then exp() the prediction before saving to CSV.
 I wish I had paid attention to this earlier as spent soooo soo soo long in the 78-80k range.

 ### Data Preprocessing is super powerful
-I was running XGBoost for so long absolutely killing my beefy laptop but ultimately having well processed data trumps on.
-Final submitted solution totally basic scikit learn lin reg took 15-20 secs to run in comparison to 20-30 minutes on my laptop for XGBoost which ended up giving a worst result - Note this is likely the fault of me the inexperienced machine learning developer, I'm certain an XGBoost made program could perform even better.
+I was running XGBoost for so long absolutely killing my beefy laptop but ultimately having well processed data trumps all.
+Final submitted solution was totally basic scikit learn lin reg took 15-20 secs to run in comparison to 20-30 minutes on my laptop for XGBoost which ended up giving a worst result - Note this is likely the fault of me the inexperienced machine learning developer, I'm certain an XGBoost made program could perform even better.

 ## Given extra time what would I have done
 I totally disregarded any rows of data missing important features from my training data, I really wanted to use an IterativeImputer (basically a model to run on the training data to predict missing values based on the other training data).
 Sadly was time constraint and felt basic editing of the data would have a bigger impact than adding this feature, but was super cool to learn and read about for the future.
 Ultimately happy with this decision given the timeframe.